 - How about the next 3 seeds?
 What can you do to keep this momentum going?

 Say you want to switch to a career in Machine Learning.
 However, your past experience and skills are not in this area.
 A possible seed you can plant is to take up a course in Machine Learning.
 I have a friend who is doing a two-year Masters course in Machine Learning for this very reason — to switch to this field after he graduates.

 If you have an aptitude for programming, you can self-learn with free materials online and tools like TensorFlow.
-You can develop open-source tools using machine learning, get user feedback and market results (e.g., X number of downloads, featured on XYZ magazine), and highlight these achievements in your resume as validation of your skills in this area.
-This is exactly what my husband Ken did in the past year, though in a different field, and he’s now able to pivot and switch his career to a new field.
+You can develop open-source tools using machine learning, get user feedback and market results (e.g. X number of downloads, featured on XYZ magazine), and highlight these achievements in your resume as validation of your skills in this area.
+This is exactly what my husband did in the past year, though in a different field, and he’s now able to pivot and switch his career to this new field.

 Or say you want to get married at some point.
 You are 35, single, and constantly tied up with work.
 Maybe a good first step is to draw some boundaries with work.
 Stop working all the time and create a cutoff.
 Set aside a few hours each week to meet new people.
 Examine if you have inner blocks to love, which is very common for long-standing singles, and engage a coach to help you address these blocks.
 Staying immersed in work, without opening yourself to others, will not help you get into your dream relationship.

 Not all the seeds that we plant will blossom.
 Sometimes there are seeds that just don’t germinate.
 For example, when you reach out to a friend to build a connection, but it’s not reciprocated.
 When you want to build a relationship with someone, but he/she is not interested.
 When you start a project and put in the due effort, but it doesn’t turn out the way you want.
 When you try to help someone, but get a negative or lukewarm response.
 When you open your heart and trust someone, but he/she bites you in the head.